5.1 Data Reduction and Analysis Applications

 5.1.2 Handling FITS Tables

-STIS spectral extractions, TIME-TAG data, and most STIS reference files are stored in FITS tables (see Section 2.3.2 for a description of the structure of the table extension files for spectral extractions and TIME-TAG data).
-The Table module in astropy.tableis designed to read in data contained in FITS tables.
-Below, we provide several examples of using the Table module with STIS data files.
+STIS spectral extractions, TIME-TAG data, and most STIS reference files are stored in FITS files with the structure described in Section 2.3.2.
+The Table module in astropy.table is designed to read in data contained in FITS tables.
+Below, we provide several examples of using the Table module on STIS data files with table extensions.
 A sample output is given after each command.

 >>> from astropy.table import Table